Colorado Highways:

 Guide:

-SH 133 has a bypass which passes to the south of the mining enclave of Bowie.
-In fact, SH 133 for a short while is on the south bank of the Gunnison River North Fork.
-The bypass takes SH 133 around a fairly windy, narrow section of road with several railroad crossings, leaving that duty to the "old" route.
+SH 133 has a bypass which passes to the south of the coal mining enclave of Bowie, crossing over to the south bank of the Gunnison River North Fork.
+The bypass takes SH 133 around a windy, narrow section of road with several high-skew railroad crossings and crossings of overhead coal conveyors, leaving that duty to the "old" route.

 History: